-A MOTION was made by Council Member Bridge recommended that the City purchase a new patrol vehicle for the Police Department and award it to Butler Dodge.
-Council Member Broderick seconded that passed with all members voting in favor.
+A MOTION was made by Council Member Bridge that the City purchase a new patrol vehicle for the Police Department and award the bid to Butler Dodge.
+Council Member Broderick seconded the motion that passed with all members voting in favor.
 Council Member Pryor was absent and did not vote.